Linuxfabrik/monitoring-plugins/check-plugins/mysql-thread-cache/README.md

 Checks how effectively MySQL/MariaDB caches threads for re-use.
 A low cache hit rate means the server frequently creates new threads, which is expensive.
 Logic is taken from [MySQLTuner script](https://github.com/major/MySQLTuner-perl):mysql_stats(), v1.9.8.

-**Alerting Logic:**

-* WARN if `thread_cache_size` is 0 (thread cache disabled)
-* WARN if thread cache hit rate is 50% or lower, but only after the server has been running for at least one hour (to let the cache warm up)
-* No alert is raised when the thread pool is active, because `thread_cache_size` is ignored in that case

 **Data Collection:**

 * Queries `SHOW GLOBAL VARIABLES` for `have_threadpool` and `thread_cache_size`